 Two years ago today we landed in Israel.
 My husband (a toshav chozer), my 17 month old, and myself, about four months pregnant with my second boy.
 It was an emotional flight with my little guy noticing my emotional upheaval, shoving crackers in my mouth, and giving me his little bee-do (bear) to feel better.

-My husband, who was an employee when we arrived, now has his own business doing web development (his former employer is now just one of his clients).
+My husband, a web developer, has successfully transferred his business to Israel from across the pond.
 My 17 month old is now almost 3 and a half, bilingual and verbal as hell, super grown-up (“bigger and little,” as he puts it), and about to start ‘trom trom’ in the fall.
 My bump (“blueberry”) is now 18 months old, climbing on everything, running into oceans, dancing like an international rock star, and learning about three new words a day.

 Me?
 My Hebrew is better… I wouldn’t say I’m fluent (I haven’t been able to attend ulpan for any great extent because babies), but I’m a lot better than I was.
 Even if I don’t know the words for things, people understand me.
 My grammar could be better, but I can identify my mistakes now, so that‘s an improvement.